Theresa Walker

 Her work is included in Australia in the collections of the National Portrait Gallery, the Art Gallery of South Australia, the National Gallery of Australia and the State Library of Victoria.
+The State Library of South Australia has listed 24 photographs of 'wax bust' profiles dated 1838-1845.
 An example of her work is also held by the Philadelphia Museum of Art.

 Twice married and twice widowed, Walker died in South Yarra on 17 April 1876.